iaketepe/Brazilian-Ecommerce-Dashboard/docs/Trade Offs and Changes.md

 ### Designing in Plotly Dash
 Something I've realized is the subtle difference between using Plotly Dash vs HTML/CSS.
 For the most part its similar, you still write with CSS rules and HTML elements with Python as an intermediary.
 However, since Dash has its own ways of handling web design, I had to take a step back from designing and focus on understanding Dash.
 Methods I would have quickly applied like page wrapping (for min-width clamps), or patterns for absolute-relative elements wouldn't work as easily as they did.

+## ACT Analysis

+### ACT 1
+#### Calculating Annual Revenue
+Since there was no direct column for revenue, I had to calculate it by cross-referencing my orders ('olist_orders_dataset.csv) with my transactions ('olist_order_payments_dataset.csv), aggregating them to get an approximate result.

+In order to do this though, I would need to preprocess my order timestamps, converting them from string to DateTime.
+However, this posed a new challenge, which order timestamp should I use for my analysis?
+Initially, I was planning on using order_purchase_timestamp, but since multiple transactions exist for a given order (paying in installments), I wasn't sure using it would give me an accurate result.
+Also, transaction records have no timetamp directly associated, so I can't traverse them to find the last transaction date for approximation.

+In the end, my best option was to use the order_delivered_customer_date since that was the date has most likely chance of everything being resolved.